gustafsson96/you-made-you-fitness/TESTING.md

 ## Manual Testing

+A Behavior Driven Development (BDD) approach was used for the manual testing to ensure the functionality, usability, responsiveness and data management of the project.
+BDD extends the already created user stories by translating them into a testable format.
+Each user story with its additional testable statement is presented in the table below, along with the test results.
+All "❌ Not implemented" user/stories tests are marked as "won't have" in the GitHub project for this release.

 | TEST PASS | USER STORY | TEST |
 | --- | ----------- | ----------- |
 | ✅ | #1A Navigation Bar: As a site user, I can easily find the navigation bar, so that I can navigate the different pages of the site. | Given that a user visits the site, when exploring different pages, then the navbar is visible at the top of the screen at all times.   |